 Your hat can be wool, merino, Windstopper or fleece.
 It should extend over the ears and be snug enough not to fly off in a strong wind.

-We recommend The North Face Bones or the Rab Logo Beanies.
+We recommend The North Face Recycled Bones Beanie, Rab Logo Beanie.

 Bandana or Buff